club-soda/club-soda-guide/README.md

 ## Brand pages

-The brand page will list all the drinks belonging to a brand, as well as all of the venues that stock or sell those drinks.
+The brand page contains brand information and lists all the drinks belonging to a brand.
+It also includes the venues, wholesalers and retailers that stock or sell those drinks.
+There are two templates for brand pages, one for members and the other for non members.
+Membership status is a checkbox on the brand form.
+Members have the ability to add two brand images (a cover image and one in the body of text).
+Member pages also display social media links.

 To add a stockist, simply add a drink from this brand to the venue as you normally would.

-Brands are also able to display 'where to buy' retailers and wholesalers.
-Retailers can be added in two ways.
+Retailers can be added in two ways:

 Major supermarkets, amazon, DryDrinker and WiseBartender can be added as retailers of a brand when the brand is created by checking the checkboxes for